 The Federal Government provides a list of many government and non-government industry and business associations at www.business.gov.au.

-The City of Canada Bay Community Profile is designed to inform community groups, investors, business, students and the general public.
+The City of Canada Bay Community Profile is designed to inform community groups, investors, business, students and the general public about the local area.
 To achieve this, the Profile is formatted to present the data in simple, clear tables and charts with concise factual commentary.

 The Missed Business Guide is a guide for small business that will help you attract more customers by providing better access to your business.
 The Guide provides information about the benefits of diversifying your customer base and will provide you with easy to read practical tips and suggestions for improving access for all your customers as well as help you to meet the mandatory requirements of the Disability Discrimination Act.